 It is impossible to deposit an Account Payee check anywhere other than the beneficiary’s bank account.

-During the course of completing commercial transactions, merchants often utilise these types of cheques, which are regarded as the safest type of cheques and are used to pay employee salaries, unpaid invoices, and other expenses.
+During completing commercial transactions, merchants often utilise these types of cheques, which are regarded as the safest type of cheques and are used to pay employee salaries, unpaid invoices, and other expenses.

 5) Traveller’s Cheque:

-A traveler’s cheque is a special kind of cheque that people take with them when they travel internationally so that they don’t have to worry about their money being stolen.
+A traveller’s cheque is a special kind of cheque that people take with them when they travel internationally so that they don’t have to worry about their money being stolen.

 6) Canceled cheque: